 Let’s talk about mushrooms for just a second.
 I don’t know who, what, where or when someone decided to tell people to wash these fungi but I’m asking you kindly to please not do that.
 Mushrooms are like sponges and adding water to them makes them mushy and water logged.
 If you need to clean them, please wipe them with a damp towel, very gently.
-I actually have to admit that I rarely clean my mushrooms.
-I do however inspect them and if I see dirt or particulates on them I will wipe them, but other than that; I throw them into whatever I am making.
+Admitedly, I rarely clean my mushrooms.
+However, I do inspect them and if I see dirt or particulates on them I will wipe them, but other than that; I throw them into whatever I am making.

 You’ll want to cook the mushrooms with the asparagus until the mushrooms are golden brown and soft.
 For me, this took approximately 7 minutes.
 Stir the mushroom and asparagus as they are cooking to assure the vegetables make contact with the pan.
 During the last two minutes of cooking add 2 tablespoons of your prepared bacon and stir to heat through.

 That’s it, you guys.
 This dish is a winner-winner veggie dinner.
 In no time you can have this on the table for your family or on your plate for lunch.
-I’ve also been known to make a few eggs, over medium, and add them to this dish for breakfast.
+I also love to make a few eggs, over medium, and add them to this dish for breakfast.
 It is just lovely and simple.
 Delicious and earthy.